• Skip to primary navigation

 4. Pour on the custard evenly then add more mincemeat on top to use up your jar.
 Brioche and mincemeat with custard in an oven dish, before baking.

-5. Bake in a preheated oven (180 degrees C) for 30 mins, until the brioche slices are golden brown.
+5. Bake in a preheated oven (180°C/350°F) for 30 mins, until the brioche slices are golden brown.

-Look at that rich and unctuous custard, even before baking it looks delicious.
 After cooking the colour deepens, the brioche crisps up around the edges and in the centre it softens covered in custard.
-This is set to be your new favourite winter dessert….

 An oven tray with bread and butter pudding just out of the oven.